 Use Advanced IP Scanner

-Advanced IP Scanner is a free and reliable option that delivers swift results with very little input from you.
-It’s compatible with Windows 10.
+If you don’t feel comfortable digging into your network, you can always have an app do it for you.
+Advanced IP Scanner is a free and reliable option that delivers fast results with very little input from you.
+It’s compatible with Windows 10 and 11.

-Use Acrylic Wi-Fi Professional
+Use Acrylic Wi-Fi Analyzer